January 20, 2021

 With these features, you can see how mapping out your learners’ progress over time can resemble the upward learning curves described in the previous section.
 That’s why using an LMS like EdApp and a visual tool like learning curves can give you a good insight into how your learners are gaining the essential skills they need to perform their duties.

 In this article, we’ve seen what learning curves are all about.
-We’ve seen how they can be generalized into 4 different patterns, and what each pattern means for different learning styles.
+We’ve seen how they can be generalized into 4 different patterns, and what each pattern means for different learning-style.
 We then considered why visualizing the learning process as learning curves can be advantageous in effective learning.

 Lastly, we saw an example of an LMS with features that can help aid learners and to teach them in achieving a positive learning curve.
 By using an LMS like EdApp, your learners should never fall behind in their training.